Thame Neighbourhood Plan Revision

 • House prices rising to levels that many struggle to afford

-The Neighbourhood Plan is now out of date on some matters like specialist housing needs.
-Local residents are concerned about issues such as improved footpaths and cycleways; public EV charging points; protecting their homes from more intense rainfall.
-Local employers are struggling to find space to expand their businesses and are worried about what new Government regulations will mean for our highly successful High Street.
+The current Neighbourhood Plan is out of date on some matters like housing needs.
+Local employers struggle to find space to expand their businesses and are worried about what new Government regulations will mean for our highly successful High Street.
+Local residents are concerned about issues such as our footpaths and cycleways, and protecting their homes from more intense rainfall.